Rengsey/IoT_Fun_Final_Project_G9/Raspberry_Pi/Consumer/readme.md

-This consumer is used to connect to mqtt broker(EMQX), and send data to influxdb
+This consumer is used to connect to mqtt broker(EMQX), write data to influxdb, and send data to data analysis model